-4 Quality
+4. Quality

-All children should be able to take up their funded hours in a high quality setting.
-Evidence shows that higher quality provision has greater developmental benefits for children, particularly for the most disadvantaged children leading to better outcomes.
-The evidence also shows that high quality provision at age two brings benefits to children's development.
-This guidance reflects the Government's intention that, as far as possible, funded places are delivered by providers who have achieved an overall rating of 'outstanding' or 'good' in their most recent Ofsted inspection report.
+All children should be able to take up their funded hours in high-quality early years provision.
+Evidence shows that higher quality provision has greater developmental benefits and outcomes for children, particularly for the most disadvantaged and two-year-olds.

+This guidance reflects the Government's intention that, as far as possible, funded places are delivered by providers who have achieved a rating of 'outstanding' or 'good' at their most recent Ofsted inspection.

-Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
-Children develop quickly in the early years and a child's experiences between birth and age five have a major impact on their future life chances.
-A secure, safe and happy childhood is important in its own right.
-Good parenting and high-quality early learning together provide the foundation children need to make the most of their abilities and talents æ they grow up.
-The Early Years Foundation Stage (EYFS) sets the standards that all early years providers must meet to ensure that children learn and develop well and are kept healthyand safe.
-It promotes teaching and learning to ensure children's 'school readiness' and gives children the broad range of knowledge and skills that provide the right foundation for good future progress through school and life.
+All children deserve the care and support they need to have the best start in life.
+Children learn and develop at a faster rate from birth to five years old than at any other time in their lives, so their experiences in early years have a major impact on their future life chances.
+A secure, safe, and happy childhood is important in its own right.
+Good parenting and high-quality early learning provide the foundation children need to fulfil their potential.

+The statutory Early Years Foundation Stage (EYFS) framework sets the requirements that all providers must comply with to ensure that children learn and develop well and are kept healthy and safe.
+It promotes teaching and learning to ensure children's 'school readiness' and gives children the right foundation for good future progress through school and life.

-The EYFS provides clear guidance regarding the provider's responsibilities to offer a broad and balanced curriculum which meets the needs of children.
-Providers must ensure their curriculum, curricular goals and milestones meet the needs of their specific children.
-Providers must ensure that the statutory Two-Year Progress Check is undertaken to support the early identification of a child's need.
-Providers must meet the needs of disabled children or those who have a Special Educational Need.
-The provider should request parents/carers share the Two-Year Old Progress Check if it has been undertaken elsewhere and also request to see the Two Year Old Development Check undertaken by their Health Visitor.
+Providers must ensure that the statutory 'Two-Year-Old Progress Check' is undertaken to support the early identification any areas of concern or additional development needs in the three prime areas of learning.
+Providers must work with parents and other professionals to put in place appropriate support and intervention.
+The provider should request parents/carers share the Two-Year Old Progress Check if it has been undertaken elsewhere and also request to see the Two-Year-Old Development Check undertaken by their Health Visitor.
+Providers must meet the needs of disabled children and those who have a Special Educational Need.